-4.3.2.7 MTSCISI_SENSE
+4.3.2.8 MTSCISI_SENSE

 The MTSCISI_SENSE ioctl request returns the sense data from the last device command that terminated with a SCSI Check Condition or Command Terminated status.
 The argument to this request is a pointer to a buffer large enough to receive the sense data, at least MAX_SENSE_DATA bytes.
-MAX_SENSE_DATA is defined in the /usr/include/sys/tpsc.h file.
+MAX_SENSE_DATA is defined in the /usr/include/sys/tpsc.h file (IRIX systems) and the /usr/include/tmf/tpsc.h file (Linux systems).
 For an explanation of the sense data, see the device product manual for the device from which the sense information is required.